 Alice moves forward as the car stops.
-June Buchanan sits beside her as Dan drives.
+June Buchanan sits beside her as Dan drives thru a snow covered mountain road.
 Commodore sits by the opposite window.
 Through the car windows we see the setting of a 1950's train station in Appalachia.
 People mill about dressed in period clothes more suited for 1935 or so

-JUNE BUCHANAN

-Here we are, Mrs. Lloyd
+JUNE BUCHANAN Here we are, Mrs. Lloyd

-Well, well
+ALICE Well, well